tapnair/FusionSheeter/README.md

 - Each size in the sheet will be exported

 # TODO / Enhancements:
-- Generate all models in sizes sheet
-- Ability to sync current design without selecting new size
+- Push changes to time line to feature sheet
 - Drop downs for post names in G Code

 ## License